Video decoding configuration

 Time sync vs Display sync

-By default, the MPV playback engine time the video frames to the audio, and then everything is synced against the system clock.
-If no audio is present (as is the usual case for the nodes), system clock is also default method for syncing.
-As you normally, you would have a domain NTP (Network Time Protocol), which hopefully i setup in such away that the computers in the cluster do not differ in time buy many milliseconds, and the default mode should work fine.
+By default, the MPV playback engine times the video frames to the audio, and then everything is synced against the system clock.
+If no audio is present, as is usually the case for the nodes, the system clock is also the default method for syncing.
+Normally you would have a domain NTP (Network Time Protocol) setup so the computers in the cluster do not differ in time by many milliseconds, and the default mode should work fine.

 However, as a cluster setup usually requires frame-syncing to avoid tearing, we could ideally use a timer based on the display rate, instead of the system clock for our playback timing.

-The MPV configuration named “decoding_gpu_nvdec_video_sync” does showcase the settings needed to enabled this.
-As seen in the config, there is two interesting options:
+The MPV configuration named “decoding_gpu_nvdec_video_sync” showcases the settings needed to enable this.
+As seen in the config, there are two interesting options:

 1) “video-sync”: “display-resample”